yzyvl/DivAC/README.md

 # DivAC

-Our implement for DivAC algorithm.
+We implement for DivAC algorithm.